Linaro/website/_posts/current/blog/2020-06-24-high-performance-computing-hpc-reflection-and-forward-looking.md

 In the hierarchy of packages, cores, threads, vectors:

-{% include image.html path="/assets/images/content/hpc-hierarchy.png" alt="Hierarchy of packages, cores, threads, vector" %}
+ {% include image.html path="/assets/images/content/hpc-hierarchy.png" alt="hierarchy of packages" %}

 A typical and recurrent problem encountered with the vector models however is the inability to lock data in registers without automatic flushing, until that data can be completely retired.
 For example: